AstunTechnology/nrw-metadata-portal-docs/docs/UserDoc_Chap1_Intro.rst

 The UK Geospatial Metadata Interoperability Initiative (`GEMINI <https://www.agi.org.uk/agi-groups/standards-committee/uk-gemini>`__ ) is the UK’s geographic metadata standard.
 It was originally produced through a collaboration between the Association for Geographic Information (AGI), the e-Government Unit (eGU) and the UK Data Archive.
 An application profile of ISO 19115, UK GEMINI is conformant with the INSPIRE Technical Guidance and designed to meet the requirements of INSPIRE in a UK context.

+The MEDIN Discovery Metadata Standard is a marine profile of the UK government Standard GEMINI2 and also complies with other international conventions such as INSPIRE and ISO19115.

+Currently, MEDIN has two versions of its Metadata Standard available to users.

+These are: (a) v2.3.8, which has been in use for a number of years and (b) v3.1.2, recently updated by MEDIN to comply with the updated GEMINI v2.3 UK geospatial standard.

+NRW Currently adopt a Natural Resources Wales metadata schema which was created to include both of the above metadata standards.

 Why create metadata?
 --------------------